 The Colorado Trail Foundation maintains a current contact list of shuttle drivers – both individuals and businesses – in Denver and towns along the Trail who have offered to help travelers get to and from trailheads.
-It is available by request only.
+It is available only via the request form linked below.

 While the CTF maintains the contact information and delivers the shuttlers list to folks who’ve requested it, that is the extent of Foundation involvement.
 CT travelers needing shuttle services must contact shuttlers directly to make arrangements.
 Many shuttlers have indicated that making advanced arrangements is usually necessary.

 Trail Angels and Trail Magic

 No matter how self-reliant and self-sufficient a long-distance Trail traveler might be, there are few who can resist the often serendipitous assistance of a “trail angel” or the enticement of “trail magic” encountered along the way.
 For those unfamiliar with the terms, trail angels describe people who provide goods and services, typically at no charge, to travelers.
 Trail magic is, generally, what angels provide, such as a cooler full of cold soda set out alongside the Trail with an invitation to enjoy the contents.

 Trail Angels come in many guises.
 It could be a day hiker who offers a candy bar or bottle of water, or a campground guest who offers a snack to those passing through.
 Some, like our shuttlers, provide transportation services.
 Others welcome out-of-state hikers into their homes for an overnight stay.

 Our trail crew volunteers and trekking guides are often trail angels, too, inviting travelers to share a meal or spend the night.